Accessibility to our website and our engagement activities

 NHS organisations do internal reviews of the way in which they operate.
 We have done this recently around engagement and are proud to say that the auditors gave us a rating of ‘significant assurance’.

-In 2018 to support this work we developed our new Communication, Engagement and Equality Strategy.
+In 2018, to support this work we developed our new Communication, Involvement and Equality Strategy.
 This outlines the standards by which we will engage and communicate with community.
 It also states our equality duties and how we will ensure we are an inclusive organisation serving even the most vulnerable people.

 You can also see how engagement fits within our constitution and the way we work.